Yale-EEB723/finalproject/code.md

 #### Most Genomes Have Short Scaffolds
 There is a momentous difference in median scaffold length between assemblies from model organisms (Homo sapiens, Danio rerio, Drosophila melanogaster, and Taeniopygia guttata) and other animals.
 The human genome possesses the highest median scaffold length (approximately 133 million base pairs).
 In contrast, Strongylocentrotus posseses the shortest median scaffold length (just 1006 bp).

-The frequency histogram of scaffolds for each species is generally right-skewed, except for the model organisms which possess few scaffolds of great length.
+The frequency histogram of scaffolds for each species is right-skewed, except for the model organisms which possess few scaffolds of great length.

 #### Most Genomes Are Highly Fragmented
 A similar divide between model organisms and all other animal is seen in the degree to which assemblies are fragmented.
 Chromosome-level assemblies are available for only the model organisms (Homo sapiens, Danio rerio, Drosophila melanogaster, Taeniopygia guttata), and thus were used here.
 All other assemblies were primary or top-level assemblies, and possessed over 1,000 scaffolds each.
 In particular, Strongylocentrotus, again, possessed over 32,000 scaffolds.
 Danio rerio possessed the fewest number of chromosomes: 8.